KannarFr/docs/README.md

-winter is coming personal documentation ;)
+This repo contains all my personal documentation ;).